smirik/mass-resonances/README.md

   Libration can be created by command 'find'.

 Options:
-  --start INTEGER                 Start asteroid number.
-Counting from 1.
-  --stop INTEGER                  Stop asteroid number.
-Excepts last.
-Means,
-                                  that asteroid with number, that equals this parameter, will not be integrated.
-  --phase-storage [REDIS|DB|FILE]
+  -a, --asteroid TEXT             Name of asteroid --phase-storage [REDIS|DB|FILE]
                                   will load phases for plotting from redis or postgres or file --only-librations BOOLEAN       flag indicates about plotting only for resonances, that librates -o, --output PATH               Directory or tar, where will be plots.
-By default is current directory.
+                                  [default: /media/storage/develop/resonances]
   -i, --integers TEXT             Integers are pointing by three values
                                   separated by space.
 Example: '5 -1 -1'
   -b, --build-phase               It will build phases